Ministry of Defence

 Robert

 J/21117 Able Seaman, H.M.S.
 Defence, Royal Navy.
 Died at the Battle of Jutland 31 May 1916.
 Aged 21.
 Son of John and Margaret Haydon of the "The Meeches", West End, Bradninch.
 Born in Bradninch 25 May 1895.
+Prior to enlistment he was a Mill Hand, enlisted 25 May 1913 for 12 years, height 5 feet 4½ inches, chest 33 inches, black hair, brown eyes, fresh complexion.
 No known grave.
 Commemorated on PLYMOUTH NAVAL MEMORIAL, Devon.
 Panel 12.

 Note: H.M.S.
 Defence, Battle of Jutland, 31st May -1st June 1916.
 She was the flagship of Rear Admiral Sir Robert Arbuthnot, leading the First Cruiser Squadron at the Battle of Jutland on 31 May 1916.
 The other ships of the squadron (HMS Warrior, HMS Duke of Edinburgh, and HMS Black Prince) were of a similar outmoded class.